 If your personal profile is too long, a recruiter with a huge pile of CVs to read through will simply put it to the side.
 Too short, and you won’t be able to cover all they key information you need to ensure a successful application.
 Aim for a single paragraph of around 50-100 words.

 You may think you’re a really funny person.
 You may even be right.
 But humour is very objective.
 Your idea of an excellent joke might not strike the recruiter as being very amusing, and may even convince them you’re not taking the application seriously.
 By all means put some personality into your profile, but deliberately trying to make jokes is a step too far.

-When 59% of recruiters claim they reject a CV instantly because of a single spelling or grammar mistake, not using spell check on your personal profile can have a disastrous impact.
+When 59% of recruiters claim they reject a CV instantly because of a single spelling or grammar mistake, not using spellcheck on your personal profile can be disastrous.
 Don’t just check it once, check it several times, as mistakes can sometimes slip through.

 Switch between first and third person

 You can write your CV in either the first or third person.
 The first is good for roles involving personal interaction, while the third person is good for purely practical positions.
 The most important advice is to pick one and make sure you use it consistently throughout your CV and personal profile.

 With more and more companies using ATS, a lack of keywords in your personal profile may lead to its failure.
 And even if yours does reach a recruiter, they will also be looking for keywords to demonstrate you understand what the role will involve.
 The keywords in question can be found by carefully studying the job ad.

 Don’t match the personal profile to the rest of the CV

 Your personal profile is a key component of your CV, so it’s vital that the profile itself and the rest of the CV convey exactly the same message.
 If you mention information that isn’t included in the rest of your CV, the recruiter will assume that one of them must be wrong and that your application hasn’t been professionally put together.
 Use a CV builder to stop this happening.